acevedo93/ATIX-REACT_NATIVE/README.md

 React native application for APIX, this project uses atomic design and flux as main arquitectures.

+### Disclaimers

+the react-native-document-picker library have problems in ios emulator, but should be work fine in android and physical iphones

 Although the requirements are small, the project was made with the architecture of a large project in mind.

 ### Atomic design